-Metal shearing is a procedure for straight-line cutting of flat stock metal.
+Metal shears are industrial shredders used for straight-line cutting of flat stock metal.
 Performed by forcing an upper blade and lower blade past each other with a desired offset.
 Typically, one blade is stationary.
 The workpiece is placed between an upper vertical blade and a lower stationary blade.

 The upper blade forces the workpiece against the lower blade, shearing the metal.
 A shear normally consists of a shear table, shear blades (upper and lower), workpiece holding devices, and gaging devices.
 The gage insures consistent lengths.
 The hold-down devices hold the workpiece in position, in addition to preventing workpiece edge buckling during the cutting process.